 The rapidly developing online Chinese market is a double-edged sword for online businesses looking to expand there.
 On one hand, there's the lure of China's 989 million active internet users.
 On the other hand, there's a laundry list of challenges when hosting a website within the country.

 Some business owners decide to bypass acquiring an ICP license by hosting their website with an international hosting company, perhaps with a geographically close server such as Hong Kong or Singapore.
-This route can, however, be fraught with issues,.
+This route can, however, be fraught with issues.

 This leads us on to the next issue you are likely to encounter when trying to access the Chinese market but hosting your website outside of China.
 This problem is even more insipid than the first.
-Just as we, outside of China, are used to using and trusting Google to search for and find anything we need to consumers in China Google is almost non-existent.
-The preferred search engine by an overwhelming majority is Baidu and Baidu grants a heavy preference to websites hosted inside of China which have a valid ICP license.
+Just as we, outside of China, are used to using and trusting Google to search for and find anything we need for consumers in China Google is almost non-existent.
+The preferred search engine by an overwhelming majority is Baidu and Baidu grants a heavy preference to websites hosted inside of China that have a valid ICP license.

-It is estimated that over 90% of Chinese internet users, amounting to some 700 million users, prefer to search using the Baidu.
+It is estimated that over 90% of Chinese internet users, amounting to some 700 million users, prefer to search using Baidu.
 If your site is hosted outside of China those are 700 million customers that it may be difficult to reach.